A range of components used to weatherproof the roof. For example; flashings, ridge cappings and barge cappings.

 The same product as Zincalume but branded as Galvalume in various parts of the world.

 Steel that has been coated solely in zinc.

 A pentagonal shaped accessory used to flash the ridge, hips and barges

 A rectangular accessory used to flash ridges and hips.

-An expert from our nationwide network of independent roofing companies who are certified to supply and install Gerard pressed steel tiles.
+An expert from our nationwide network of independent roofing companies who is certified to supply and install Gerard pressed steel panels.

 An extensive range of roof styles, colours and finishes manufactured by AHI Roofing Limited.